 A 2013 review of medical studies of lower back pain found that the number of people with lower back pain who also had sacralization ranged from 6 to 37 percent.
-A 2015 study suggested that people with lower back pain who have sacralization may have more severe pain.
+A suggested that people with lower back pain who have sacralization may have more severe pain.

 Other symptoms associated with sacralization may include:

 - leg pain, buttock pain